Tim3720/CvVIA/README.md

 Called for each ROI.

-* `roi`: ROI from processed frame
+* `roi`: ROI from the processed frame
 * `roi_org`: original ROI
 * `roi_processed`: processed ROI
-* Returns: visualization image (displayed in UI)
+* **Return value:** visualization image (displayed in the UI)

-👉 This is where most of your logic goes.
+This function typically contains the main processing logic.

 ---

 ### `save_data(fig, save_path)`

-Called after processing finishes.
+Called after processing finishes or when triggered by the user.

-Use it to:
+Typical use cases:

-* Save results
+* Save computed results
-* Export files
+* Export data to files
-* Store computed data
+* Store intermediate or final outputs

 ---

-## 🧪 Example Script
+## Example Script

 A minimal example: